 Average Cost of Clear, Ceramic Braces

 Clear ceramic braces are available to those wanting the speed of a fixed brace, but prefer to have inconspicuous braces.
 Expect to pay up to 50% more than traditional metal braces for clear brackets that blend into teeth for a more aesthetic appearance.
-All in, the average price of clear, ceramic braces is between £1,500 to £4,500.
+All in, the average price of clear, ceramic braces is between £2,000 to £5,000 or more.

 Average Cost of Damon Braces

-Damon braces may cost between £3,000 and £4,500 for most cases, although we've seen prices as low as £1,500 for minimal movement and as much as £6,000 for more complicated cases.
+Damon braces may cost between £2,500 and £4,500 for most cases, although we've heard of prices as low as £1,500 for minimal movement and as much as £6,000 for more complicated cases.
 While similar to traditional braces in that they involve brackets fixed to the outside of the teeth, they offer an advanced wire-holding design without elastics which is meant to be easier to clean.
+However, wires can pop out of the braces more frequently than metal braces, leading to extra emergency visits to the orthodontist.
 A clear version is available for a cost of about 50% more than the metal version, for those prioritizing aesthetics.

 Average Cost of Invisilign Braces

-While we've seen offers on line of as little as £1,350 to treat mild crowding, Invisilign braces typically cost between £2,500 and to £5,500.
-A quick look at Groupon and you may find some other brands on offer for up to 50%-60% off for one invisible, removable brace.
+While we've seen on-line offers for as little as £1,500 to treat mild crowding, Invisilign braces typically cost between £2,500 and to £5,500.
+A quick look at Groupon and you may find some other brands on offer for up to 50%-60% off for one invisible, removable brace (e.g., £999).
 Considering another brand other than Invisilign might be an option worth looking into if you're really on a budget but want an invisible, removable brace.

 Average Cost of Lingual Braces

-Lingual braces are amongst the most expensive of the braces options, with prices for most cases ranging from £3,000 to £8,000.
+Lingual braces are amongst the most expensive of the braces options, with prices typically costing £3,000 to £8,000.
 Some people are willing to pay higher prices because they are inconspicuous.
 It may be that no one will know you're wearing them, since the brackets are fixed to the back of your teeth.
 While hidden from view, they may be uncomfortable for your tongue, especially in the beginning.